kstulgys/blockit/MVP_IMPLEMENTATION.md

 ## Overview

 A web app for modifying floor plans by selecting and moving wall segments with keyboard arrows.
-Moving segments automatically creates new perpendicular walls to maintain building envelope integrity.
+Rooms are stored as polygons, and walls are derived automatically from room edges.

 ---